gregordecristoforo/rse-presentations/2022-rse-intro.md

 ---

-# Team
+# Our team

-- Former researcher (finished and in progress PhD
+- We grew up in research (chemistry and biology)

-- Interested in IT
+- Interested in software development and computing
-- From different fields

 - Employed by IT department

-- Currently majority of time for national infrastructure
+- We are part of [Norwegian Research Infrastructure Services](https://documentation.sigma2.no/)

 ---